Technology

 2017

+December: Ofgem announced that Utilita had refunded customers over £3.61m, which it had overcharged them.
+Utilita failed to cut the prices of prepayment tariffs for some of its smart meter customers sufficiently when the price cap was introduced in April.
+It said this was down to technical issues.
+Around 348,000 customers were affected and Utilita has reimbursed them.

+September: Utilita announced a price cut, reducing the average dual fuel customer’s bill by 1.8% (or £19.17 per year).
+Plus it promised to freeze its prices ‘until at least 1 April 2018’.

-Utilita announced an increase in its electricity prices and a cut in gas prices, from April 1.
+April: Utilita increased its electricity prices and cut its gas prices.
 It blamed rising wholesale electricity prices, the government’s prepayment price cap and the cost of government schemes.
 Customers on Utilita’s Smart Energy Pay As You Go, with dual fuel, will see a £30 (2.9%) annual increase in their bill.
 Electricity-only customers will see a £44 increase, but gas-only customers a £14 cut.

 2016